CumulusNetworks/docs/content/cumulus-vx/Set-Up-VMs/VMware-vSphere-ESXi.md

 weight: 20
 toc: 2
 ---

+ADD INTRO

-The following sections describe how to import and set up a two-leaf and two-spine Cumulus VX topology with VMware vSphere.
-These sections assume a basic level of VMware vSphere experience.
+The following procedure describes how to create a Cumulus VX VM with VMWare vSphere ESXi.
+This section assumes a basic level of VMware vSphere experience.
 For detailed instructions, refer to the {{<exlink url="https://docs.vmware.com/en/VMware-vSphere/index.html" text="VMware vSphere documentation">}}.

-This section assumes that you have downloaded the Cumulus VX disk image for VMware hypervisors and that the VMware vSphere is installed.

 This configuration was tested using vSphere ESXi 5.5 and a Windows vSphere client; however, the VM is configured to support ESXi 4.0 and higher.